zainabx78/tech501-week1/Notes/Linux.md

 ## Additional Linux

+- `sed` - finds something in a file and replaces it for you.
 - `mv` = Renames files and also moves files.
   - `mv cat.jpg cat.txt` = Changes name of jpg file to a txt file.
   - The file is still seen as a jpg file - can't trick linux.